ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 ## Trust Anchor Protection

 As noted in {{trustmodel}}, Verifiers and Relying Parties have trust anchor stores that must be secured.
-Specifically, a Trust Anchor Store must resist modification against unauthorized insertion, deletion, and modification.
+Specifically, a trust anchor store must resist modification against unauthorized insertion, deletion, and modification.

-If certificates are used as trust anchors, Verifiers and Relying Parties are also responsible for validating the entire certificate chain up to the trust anchor, which includes checking for certificate revocation.
+If certificates are used as trust anchors, Verifiers and Relying Parties are also responsible for validating the entire certificate path up to the trust anchor, which includes checking for certificate revocation.
+See Section 6 of {{!RFC5280}}
+for details.

 # IANA Considerations